1960s Caged Glass Copper Pendant Lamps

-Materials: Burned copper.
+Materials: Burned copper tube.
 Green and amber coloured glass.
-Bakelite sockets Black metal rail.
+Some plastic parts.
+Bakelite sockets.

 Height: 18,5 cm / 7.28”